grinfeld/py_spark_playground/README.md

-# Airflow, PySpark, Iceberg and DuckDB: build local environment with AI (almost)
+# Airflow, PySpark, Iceberg and DuckDB: build local environment with k8s or Docker Compose with AI (almost)

 This is attempt to create working project with AI for pySpark with Airflow, Iceberg, DuckDB and DBT.